Radinax/React-Personal-Blog-Gatsby/src/pages/12-react-modal/index.md

 ## Installing dependencies

-For an alredy created project:
+For an already created project:

     yarn add react-modal